vedapuriswar/Breakout/README.md

 # Breakout
 A Replica of Atari Breakout created using pygame

+Run main.py

-Run main.py and press SPACEBAR to start the game
+Hit SPACEBAR to start the game